zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/red-bull-livelab/data-collection/data-collection.md

 Navigate to the ``` /beginner/from_scratch``` directory in your Jupyter Notebook session and execute ``` 01_1.Weather_Data_Collection.ipynb```

-Execute the notebook to download weather data that captures weather conditions (warm, sunny, rainy, ect.) for different formula 1 races.
+Execute the notebook to download weather data that captures weather conditions (warm, sunny, rainy, ect.) for different races.

 ![Image alt text](images/weather.png)